conda/conda-build/docs/source/resources/package-spec.rst

        EXAMPLE: ``osx``

        Conda currently does not use this key.

-Packages for a specific architecture and platform are |br| usually distinguished by the repository subdirectory that contains them---see :ref:`repo-si`.
+       Packages for a specific architecture and platform are usually distinguished by the repository subdirectory that contains them.

+       --see :ref:`repo-si`.

 info/files
 ----------